-There are currently 78 open land claims in South Africa against Sappi.
-At the end of April 2020, the status of these claims was as follows: 3 claims (covering 2,599 hectares) have been settled and the extent of the land agreed, 15 claims (covering 40,555 hectares) have been agreed while the extent of the land still has to be finalized with regional commissioners and claimants, 23 claims (covering 44,528 hectares) have been referred to Court and 4 claims (covering 1,707 hectares) are unresolved or invalid, and 33 claims (covering 38,432 hectares) are under investigation and subject to further discussion with the Commission.
-41 claims (covering 50,470 hectares) have been withdrawn by the Commission.
+There are currently 88 open land claims in South Africa against Sappi.
+At the end of December 2020, the status of these claims was as follows: 3 claims (covering 2,599 hectares) have been settled and the extent of the land agreed, 17 claims (covering 40,865 hectares) have been agreed while the extent of the land still has to be finalized with regional commissioners and claimants, 24 claims (covering 44,649 hectares) have been referred to Court and 4 claims (covering 1,706 hectares) are unresolved or invalid, and 40 claims (covering 36,936 hectares) are under investigation and subject to further discussion with the Commission.
+49 claims (covering 51,895 hectares) have been withdrawn by the Commission.
 Sappi is actively managing the open claims.

 The South African Revenue Services ("SARS") conducted a transfer pricing audit of Sappi Southern Africa Limited ("SSA") regarding the 2011 to 2014 fiscal years and, on February 26, 2018, SARS issued assessments of additional taxable income, interest and penalties.
-Despite the objections that SSA made at the time to the assessments, SSA made a payment without prejudice to SARS of ZAR268 million (US\$19 million) in fiscal 2018, in order to prevent any further interest from accruing if SSA were unsuccessful in its objection and subsequent appeal.
+Despite the objections and appeal that SSA made at the time to the assessments, SSA made a payment without prejudice to SARS of ZAR268 million (US\$19 million) in fiscal 2018, in order to prevent any further interest from accruing if SSA were unsuccessful in its objection and appeal.
 We also recorded a provision in the same amount in our financial statements.
-In fiscal 2019, SSA also received a dividend tax assessment from SARS in a total amount of ZAR68 million (US\$4 million, based on the closing exchange rate for fiscal 2019 used in the preparation of our annual consolidated financial statements); although SSA objected and subsequently sought to have this assessment suspended, SSA agreed to a down payment arrangement with SARS under which SSA would pay SARS 10% of the assessed amount every quarter from March 2019 onwards.
-In its Notice of Appeal to SARS on August 21, 2019, SARS proposed to make use of the Alternative Dispute Resolution ("ADR") process to resolve the foregoing matters.
-This ADR process ultimately resulted in SSA entering into a settlement agreement with SARS on May 12, 2020, under which the parties agreed to settle the dispute in exchange for the payment by SSA of ZAR95 million (US\$5 million) to SARS.
-Accordingly, SSA expects to receive revised tax assessments for the relevant fiscal years, and a reversal of the dividend tax assessment from SARS during the fiscal quarter ending June 28, 2020 and, in light of the payments SSA has previously made to SARS in connection with these matters, SSA expects to receive a cash refund from SARS on such overpaid taxes, plus interest, during the current fiscal year.
+In fiscal 2019 SSA also received a dividend tax assessment from SARS in a total amount of ZAR68 million (US\$4 million, based on the closing exchange rate for fiscal 2019 used in the preparation of our annual consolidated financial statements); although SSA objected and subsequently sought to have this assessment suspended, SSA agreed to a down payment arrangement with SARS under which SSA would pay SARS 10% of the assessed amount every quarter from March 2019 onwards.
+In its Notice of Appeal to SARS on August 21, 2019, SSA proposed to make use of the Alternative Dispute Resolution ("ADR") process to resolve the foregoing matters.
+This ADR process ultimately resulted in SSA entering into a settlement agreement with SARS on May 12, 2020, under which the parties agreed to settle the dispute in exchange for the payment by SSA of ZAR95 million (US\$6 million) to SARS.
+Accordingly, SSA received revised tax assessments for the relevant fiscal years, and a reversal of the dividend tax assessment, from SARS during the fiscal quarter ending June 28, 2020 and, in light of the payments SSA has previously made to SARS in connection with these matters, SSA received a cash refund from SARS on such overpaid taxes, plus interest, during the current fiscal year.